-Nothing can be more stressful than being mentally and physically tired from working every day.
-If your staff are putting in too many hours, then they may not be getting enough rest and relaxation, which then results in stress.
+Nothing can be more stressful than being mentally and physically tired of working every day.
+If your staff is putting in too many hours, then they may not be getting enough rest, which then results in stress.
 This is detrimental to the general health and wellbeing of employees in the long run.
 For some, chronic stress can lead to depression and mental illness.

 While the body is designed to protect you from stress (also known as the flight or fight response), the constant release of the stress hormones can put one’s health at serious risk.
 A person experiencing chronic stress is prone to a weak immune system, heart disease, diabetes, vascular illnesses, and other conditions.

 Taking time off work can help prevent chronic stress.
 A period of rest will help the body get back to its normal state of well-being.
 If your employees keep going without taking significant breaks, then the body will not get a chance to balance itself out.